2013 Auto Club 400: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Three practice sessions were held before the race.
 The first session, held on March 22, 2013, was 60 minutes long.
 The second and third were held on March 23, and were 55 and 50 minutes long.
 During the first practice session, Bowyer was quickest with a time of 38.832, ahead of Hamlin and A. J. Allmendinger in second and third.
 Kyle Busch followed in the fourth position, ahead of Logano in fifth.

 In the Saturday morning session, Biffle was quickest, ahead of Allmendinger and Busch in second and third.
 Hamlin and Kurt Busch followed in the fourth and fifth positions.
 Bowyer, Mark Martin, Earnhardt Jr., Martin Truex Jr., and Logano rounded out the first ten positions.
 In the final practice session for the race, Martin was quickest with a time of 39.269 seconds.
 Bowyer followed in second, ahead of Matt Kenseth and Johnson in third and fourth.
 Keselowski, who was eighteenth quickest in second practice, managed fifth.

 During qualifying, forty-three cars were entered, meaning all of the cars were able to start because of NASCAR's qualifying procedure.
 Hamlin clinched his twelfth career pole position, with a time of 38.410 seconds.
 After his qualifying run, Hamlin commented,“Honestly, I think our car was really fast.
 I knew, talking to a few people in my motor home... it’s cocky to say, but I said, ‘Man, I can almost guarantee a pole, if we have a late draw.’
 When they told me we were third, I was like, ‘OK.
 Well, just never mind.
 Forget that."
 He was joined on the front row of the grid by Biffle.
 Keselowski qualified third, Kyle Busch took fourth, and Kenseth started fifth.
 Logano, Truex Jr., Tony Stewart, Martin, and Kurt Busch completed the first ten positions on the grid.